 The tour starts and finishes in Beaune, which means that participants need to make their own travel arrangements.
 Probably the best way to go is by car.
 It’s motorway all the way from Calais and so not a difficult drive.
 And having a car there means you will be able to take wine home, if you wish.
 Flying to Lyon and hiring a car is an alternative.
 Beaune is a comfortable two-hour drive by motorway from Lyon Airport.
 If you don’t want to drive, it is possible to travel by high speed train to Dijon (changing stations in Paris).
 There is then a good local service down the Côte d’Or to Beaune.

-You will stay in the 4-Star/Deluxe Hotel Le Cep, a member of the Small Luxury Hotels of The World group.
+You will stay in the 5 Star Hotel Le Cep, a member of the Small Luxury Hotels of The World group.
 Le Cep has a private and secure car park and a magnificent new Spa.

-We meet at the Hotel Le Cep, our base for 4 nights, in the centre of Beaune, at 7.00pm, for a private tasting and introduction to the wines of Burgundy.
-We will then walk to dinner at one of the well known local restaurants.
+We meet at the Hotel Le Cep, our base for 4 nights, in the centre of Beaune, at 7.15pm, for a get together and drink and introduction to Burgundy for those that have not been there.
+We will then walk to dinner at one of the well known local restaurants close to the hotel.

-This will be an early start, with a barrel tasting of the 2016 wines to be auctioned on the Sunday afternoon, followed by breakfast on returning to the hotel.
-We will then visit and taste at two producers in Beaune and normally this gives us the chance to sample some mature wines.
-We shall return to Hotel Le Cep, and meet up for another local dinner.
+This will be an early start, with a barrel tasting of the 2020 wines to be auctioned on the Sunday afternoon, followed by a late breakfast on returning to the hotel.

 After a leisurely breakfast, we will each make our way back home (or stop somewhere else should you desire).